 Applications are reviewed annually.
 Accepted candidates will form cohorts allowing for networking advantages as they complete required coursework and the yearlong (12 month) superintendent internship experience.

-Pursuing the endorsement as a non-degree student
+Pursuing the endorsement as a non-degree student Heading link

 To pursue the Superintendent endorsement as a non-degree student, you must apply for non-degree status with the UIC Graduate College.
 See the application for graduate non-degree student status on the UIC Admissions website for more information.
 The graduate non-degree deadline to start in the Spring Semester is November 15.